If you’re planning to hang drywall in your basement, moisture and mold resistance should be at the top of your list when selecting the right type.

 Stud and joist spacing and local codes will also play a role in planning before you can have a successful project.

 What Type of Drywall Should I Use In My Basement?

 Fiberglass mat and paperless drywall is ideal for basements because it offers superior moisture protection.

 This makes green board perfect for basements and other areas where you need extra protection against moisture.
-When properly installed, green board is a great choice to keep your home looking its best and stay dry in wet conditions.
+When properly installed, green board is a great choice to keep your home dry in wet conditions.